Nytra/DotNetAssemblyNameChanger/README.md

 # DotNetAssemblyNameChanger
 Uses mono cecil to add random letters to the internal assembly name (not the file name) in a C# .NET Framework assembly to allow it to be loaded into a AppDomain if an assembly with the same internal assembly name already exists in that AppDomain.

-I made this specifically for making mods for a game where I wanted to be able to hot-reload my mod.
-However trying to load the same assembly into the AppDomain even if the code is different would not work.
+I made this specifically for making mods for a game where I wanted to be able to hot-reload my mod after making updates without needing to restart the whole application.
+However trying to load the assembly with new code into the AppDomain would not work.
 So this essentially makes it work by changing the internal name of the assembly.

 ## Usage